A View On Cities > Madrid > Madrid Attractions > Puerta del Sol

 The Plaza Puerta del Sol is the perfect starting point to explore Madrid.
 This bustling, centrally located square is one of the city's most lively places.

-Now the heart of Madrid's historic center, this site used to be on the eastern border of the city.
-The plaza's name originates from the eastern city gate located here in the 15th century.
-The gate was probably called after a sun drawn on it, hence the name Puerta del Sol or 'Sun Gate'.
-The current semi-oval square was created in the 19th century.
+Now the heart of Madrid’s historic center, this site used to be on the eastern border of the city.
+The plaza’s name originates from the eastern city gate located here in the fifteenth century.
+The gate was probably called after a sun drawn on it, hence the name Puerta del Sol or ‘Sun Gate’.
+The current semi-oval square was created in the nineteenth century.

 El Oso y El Madroño

-The Puerta del Sol is also the location of the symbol of Madrid: a 20 ton statue of a bear eating fruits from a tree.
-The official name of the statue is 'El Oso y El Madroño'.
+The Puerta del Sol is also the location of the most famous symbol of Madrid: a twenty ton statue of a bear eating fruits from a tree.
+The official name of the statue is ‘El Oso y El Madroño’.
 The Madroño is a tree related to the strawberry tree.
+The female bear symbolizes the fertile soil of Madrid and the tree symbolizes the aristocracy.